Market Analysts see Vipshop Holdings Limited [VIPS] falling to $7.80. Time to buy?

 Sponsored

-The selection process lasted three months with feedback received from both employers and employees through open entries, questionnaires and other survey methods.
-Experts from various fields were invited to evaluate the companies from many viewpoints, ensuring the neutrality and professionalism of the process.
+Vipshop Holdings Limited (NYSE: VIPS), a leading online discount retailer for brands in China (“Vipshop” or the “Company”), today announced its unaudited financial results for the quarter ended June 30, 2022.

-Vipshop Holdings Limited represents 676.28 million in outstanding shares, while the company has a total market value of $5.89 billion with the latest information.
-VIPS stock price has been found in the range of $9.775 to $9.98.
+The results of the trading session contributed to over 10479125 shares changing hands.
+Over the past one week, the price volatility of Vipshop Holdings Limited stands at 6.05% while the volatility over the past one month is 5.19%.

-If compared to the average trading volume of 6.19M shares, VIPS reached a trading volume of 3928208 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for VIPS stock reached $5.56 billion, with 676.28 million shares outstanding and 435.43 million shares in the current float.
+Compared to the average trading volume of 6.00M shares, VIPS reached a trading volume of 10479125 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Citigroup have made an estimate for Vipshop Holdings Limited shares, keeping their opinion on the stock as Sell, with their previous recommendation back on May 20, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley dropped their target price from $15 to $10.
 The new note on the price target was released on February 24, 2022, representing the official price target for Vipshop Holdings Limited stock.
 Previously, the target price had yet another drop from $14 to $11, while Citigroup kept a Neutral rating on VIPS stock.

-Vipshop Holdings Limited [VIPS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.90.
-With this latest performance, VIPS shares dropped by -2.20% in over the last four-week period, additionally sinking by -4.86% over the last 6 months – not to mention a drop of -33.22% in the past year of trading.
+Vipshop Holdings Limited [VIPS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.06.
+With this latest performance, VIPS shares gained by 1.83% in over the last four-week period, additionally sinking by -4.22% over the last 6 months – not to mention a drop of -24.03% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Vipshop Holdings Limited [VIPS] shares currently have an operating margin of +4.03 and a Gross Margin at +19.74.
 Vipshop Holdings Limited’s Net Margin is presently recorded at +4.00.